USS Brooklyn (CL-40): Construction and commissioning

-She was launched on 30 November 1936 by New York Navy Yard; sponsored by Miss Kathryn Jane Lackey, daughter of Rear admiral F. R. Lackey; and commissioned on 30 September 1937.
+She was launched on 30 November 1936 by New York Navy Yard; sponsored by Kathryn Jane Lackey, daughter of rear admiral F. R. Lackey; and commissioned on 30 September 1937.

 Designed and built under the terms of the 1922 Washington Naval Arms Limitation Treaty and the 1930 London Naval Arms Limitation Treaty, the light cruisers were authorized by Congress in 1933.
 The treaty restrictions, which limited the size and armament of major warships in an attempt to avoid a naval arms race, meant the light cruiser designs were kept under 10,000 tons and armed with six-inch guns.
 Built in response to heavily armed light cruisers laid down by the Japanese, the Brooklyn-class warships had five triple six-inch gun turrets, three forward and two aft with turrets II and IV in super-firing (mounted above turrets I and III) position.
 This was the same layout as the Japanese warships.
 The Brooklyn-class was also noticeable for its flush-deck hull, with its high transom and built-in hangar aft.